Don Shirley: 1954–2013

 At Arthur Fiedler's invitation, Shirley appeared with the Boston Pops in Chicago in June 1954.
 In 1955, he performed with the NBC Symphony at the premiere of Duke Ellington's Piano Concerto at Carnegie Hall.
 He also appeared on TV on Arthur Godfrey and His Friends.

 Shirley's first album as a leader was Tonal Expressions, for Cadence Records.
 It reached No. 14 on Billboards Best-Selling Pop Albums chart in 1955.
 During the 1950s and 1960s, he recorded many albums for Cadence, experimenting with jazz with a classical influence.
 In 1961, his single "Water Boy" reached No. 40 on the Billboard Hot 100 and stayed on the chart for 14 weeks.
 He performed in New York City at Basin Street East, where Duke Ellington heard him and they started a friendship.

 During the 1960s, Shirley went on a number of concert tours, some in Southern states, believing that he could change some minds with his performances.
 For his initial tour, in 1962, he hired New York nightclub bouncer Tony "Lip" Vallelonga as his driver and bodyguard.
 Their story is dramatized in the 2018 film Green Book, the name of a travel guide for black motorists in the segregated United States.
 While the film depicts Shirley as estranged from his family and alienated from other African Americans, Shirley's surviving family members dispute this.
 They say he was involved in the Civil Rights Movement, attended the 1965 Selma to Montgomery march, and knew other African American artists and leaders.
 He also had three brothers with whom, according to his family, he kept in touch.
 Author David Hajdu, who met and befriended Shirley in the 1990s through composer Luther Henderson, wrote: "the man I knew was considerably different from the character Ali portrayed with meticulous elegance in Green Book.
 Cerebral but disarmingly earthy, mercurial, self-protective, and intolerant of imperfections in all things, particularly music, he was as complex and uncategorizable as his sui generis music."

 In late 1968, Shirley performed the Tchaikovsky 1st Piano Concerto with the Detroit Symphony.
 He also worked with the Chicago Symphony and the National Symphony Orchestra.
 He wrote symphonies for the New York Philharmonic and Philadelphia Orchestra.
 He played as soloist with the orchestra at Milan's La Scala opera house in a program dedicated to George Gershwin's music.
-Russian-born composer Igor Stravinsky, who was an admirer of Shirley's, said of him, "His virtuosity is worthy of Gods."
+Igor Stravinsky, who was an admirer of Shirley's, said of him, "His virtuosity is worthy of Gods."